-Section 21a-XXX-33.
+Section 21a-421j-32.
 Cannabis Labeling Requirements.

-- (a) Prior to being sold and transferred to a consumer, qualifying patient, or caregiver, a cannabis package shall be clearly labeled, which for the purposes hereof shall not include an extended content label, with the following: - (1) A unique identifier generated by the Cannabis Analytic Tracking System and used to track cannabis pursuant to section 21a-XXX-5 of these Policies and Procedures. - (2) The following information about the cannabis in legible English using black Times New Roman font, flat regular typeface, in uniform size not less than one tenth of an inch, based on a capital letter "K," which information shall also be available on the Internet web site of the cannabis establishment that sells the cannabis: - (A) The name of the cannabis, as registered with the department pursuant to section 21a-408-61 of the Regulations of Connecticut State Agencies or section 21a-XXX-31 of these Policies and Procedures. - (B) The expiration date, which shall not account for refrigeration after sale to a consumer, qualifying patient or caregiver. - (C) The net weight or volume in metric and imperial units. - (D) The standardized serving size in customary units and the number of servings included in the package, if applicable.

-- (E) Directions for use and storage. - (F) The active ingredients comprising one per cent or more of the cannabis, including cannabinoids, isomers, esters, ethers, salts and salts of isomers, esters and ethers, and all quantities thereof in metric units and as a per centage of volume. - (G) A list of all known allergens, as identified by the U.S. Food and Drug Administration, contained in the cannabis. - (H) The following warning statement outlined by a red box: "This product is not FDAapproved, may be intoxicating, cause long-term physical and mental health problems, and have delayed side effects.
+- (a) Prior to being sold and transferred to a consumer, qualifying patient, or caregiver, a cannabis package shall be clearly labeled, whether printed directly on packaging or affixed by separate label, which for the purposes hereof shall not include an extended content label, with the following: - A unique identifier generated by the Cannabis Analytic Tracking System and used to track cannabis pursuant to section 21a-421j-5 of the Regulations of Connecticut State Agencies; and - (2) The following information about the cannabis in legible English using black Times New Roman font, flat regular typeface, on a contrasting background, in uniform size not less than one tenth of an inch, based on a capital letter "K," which information shall also be available on the Internet web site of the cannabis establishment that sells the cannabis: - (A) The name of the cannabis, as registered with the department pursuant to section 21a-421j-30 of the Regulations of Connecticut State Agencies; - (B) If a cannabis product, the name of the cannabis establishment that manufactured the final cannabis product for sale to consumers, and if raw cannabis, the name of the cannabis establishment that cultivated the raw cannabis; - (C) The expiration date, which shall not account for refrigeration after sale to a consumer, qualifying patient or caregiver; - (D) The net weight or volume in metric and imperial units; - (E) The standardized serving size in customary units and the number of servings included in the package, if applicable; - (F) Directions for use and storage, as well as the range of time it typically takes the cannabis to affect an individual; - (G) Each active ingredient comprising one per cent or more of the cannabis, including cannabinoids, isomers, esters, ethers, salts and salts of isomers, esters and ethers, and all quantities thereof in metric units and as a per centage of volume; - (H) A list of all known allergens, as identified by the U.S. Food and Drug Administration, contained in the cannabis, or the denotation "no known FDA identified allergens" if the cannabis does not contain any allergens identified by the U.S. Food and Drug Administration; - (I) The following warning statement outlined by a red box: "This product is not FDAapproved, may be intoxicating, cause long-term physical and mental health problems, and have delayed side effects.
 It is illegal to operate a vehicle or machinery under the influence of cannabis.
 Keep away from children." and at least one of the following warning statements rotated quarterly on an alternating basis: